crosscon/context-based-auth-trusted-application/README.md

 ### GET_NONCE
 - description: returns a random 16 byte nonce (using the TEE random function)
 - params:
-    - MEMREF_OUTPUT (where retrieved ID will be returned; must be 16 bytes in length)
+    - MEMREF_OUTPUT (where retrieved nonce will be returned; must be 16 bytes in length)
     - NONE/NONE/NONE
 - return value: TEE_SUCCESS on nonce retrieval (nonce found in first parameter)